manuelesimi/DispatcherSuite/kafka-service/doc/DOCKER.md

 Running Kakfa-Dispatcher with Docker
 ---
-Kafka-Dispatcher can run inside its Docker image (_eipm/kafka-dispatcher_)
+Kafka-Dispatcher can run inside its Docker image (_eipm/kafka-dispatcher_).

+**Requirement**: the container must be able to ssh the hosting machine to launch local commands.

 You can start a container with an instance of the dispatcher as follows: